-D. APPEAL PROCEDURES
+D. Appeal Procedures

-An appeal of a sanction for violation of the Code of Conduct must be submitted in writing to the Office of the Vice Provost for Student Affairs (dos@iit.edu) within five calendar days of notification of the decision.
+An appeal of a sanction for violation of the Code of Conduct must be submitted in writing to the Office of Student Affairs (dos@iit.edu) within five calendar days of notification of the decision.
 Supporting information must be submitted with the appeal.
 An appeal or submission made after this deadline will not be considered, and the student will be deemed to have waived his right thereto.
 Issues not raised in a timely submitted appeal will be deemed to have been waived.
 In both cases, this means that any decision(s) and sanction(s), as the case may be, shall be final.